About Us

 In 2005 Nica Burns and Max Weitzenhoffer founded Nimax Theatres and they now co-own and run the Palace, Lyric, Apollo, Garrick, Vaudeville and Duchess Theatres in the heart of Londons West End.

-Nica Burns OBE
+Nica Burns CBE

 Chief Executive and co-owner